endless-sky/endless-sky-wiki/CreatingOutfits.md

   * `"jump fuel"`: how much fuel the ship consumes when using this outfit to jump.
 The default is 100 for hyperdrives, 150 for scram drives, and 200 for jump drives.
 Unlike other attributes, the jump fuel of multiple outfits will not stack.
 Instead, the lowest jump fuel among all installed outfits will be used. **(v.
 0.9.7)**

+  * `"jump range"`: how far a ship can jump when using this outfit.
+The default jump range is 100.
+As with jump fuel, jump range does not stack between outfits.
+The outfit with the highest jump range will dictate the farthest a ship can jump.
+If a ship has multiple outfits with varying jump ranges, the one with the lowest jump fuel that is capable of making the given jump will be used. **(v.
+0.9.13)**

 * These attributes can be used to alter the crew stats of a ship.

   * `bunks`: additional crew / passenger space.